This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.

 The way Tailwind Tribes work is you add pins to the Tribes and if your “tribemates” want to share your pin, they can pin it on their own boards.
-This will result to more exposure for you and your content and is kind of like a domino effect.
+This will result in more exposure for you and your content and is kind of like a domino effect.

-The more Tailwind tribes you have, the more chances that your pin or posts would get more re-shares, re-pins, interaction and engagement, and your blog would get more traffic.
+The more Tailwind tribes you have, the more chances that your pin or posts would get more re-shares, re-pins, interaction, and engagement, and your blog would get more traffic.

 You can easily put great content out there which your online community and audience is needing and wanting.

 Depending on the tribe, there are certain rules for how many posts you would pin and how many you would need to share for example.
 Other rules could be things like you would need to only post good quality vertical pins.